Mysterious box of ashes left on Seattle woman's car

 BELLEVUE, Wash. — Sasha Martin is trying to solve two mysteries.

-One is somewhat trivial: how to move all her belongings from her tiny apartment into a tinier apartment.
+One is somewhat trivial: how to move all her belongings from her small apartment into a smaller apartment.

 The other is more serious: the wooden box that someone left on her SUV last weekend that contains a bag of whitish-gray powder.
 She believes it's human ashes.